X

 What Is Angelonia?

-A field of vibrant pink flowers with green leaves densely covering the ground, much like what you’d see when learning how to grow angelonia successfully.
+A field of vibrant pink angelonia flowers with green leaves densely covering the ground.

 When to Plant Angelonia

-• Cooler zones (6–8): Late April through early June
+• Cooler zones (6–8): Plant from late April through early June.

 In the low desert (zones 9b–10a):